 Granularity alignment

 Visualising mixed granularity time data introduces indeterminacy in the mapping of less precise time points onto a common time scale.
 For example, plotting monthly and daily data together raises the question of where to place the monthly points relative to the daily points.
 By default, mixtime uses center alignment, mapping the monthly points to the middle of the month.
-This is controlled using the time_align argument, which accepts a value between 0 (start alignment) and 1 (end alignment) and defaults to 0.5.
+This is controlled using the align_discrete argument, which accepts a value between 0 (start alignment) and 1 (end alignment) and defaults to 0.5.

 The common time scale that defines how all granularities are mapped is automatically identified based on the input data.
 This is achieved by finding the finest chronon that all time points can be represented in.
-For example, if the data contains both monthly and daily time points, the common time scale will be daily, with the monthly points aligned according to the time_align argument.
+For example, if the data contains both monthly and daily time points, the common time scale will be daily, with the monthly points aligned according to the align_discrete argument.
 If multiple time zones are present, the common time zone will default to UTC.
 The common time scale can be manually specified using the common_time argument, which accepts a mixtime::time_unit.

 Temporal warping